 The most important thing before choosing a connectivity provider is to understand the needs of your deployment.

 Do you need global coverage?
 Will your devices be deployed in one particular country?

 How much data do the devices consume monthly?

 What kind of control do I need over the SIM cards?
 In some cases, for example, having complete control of SIMs over API is a must.
 In some cases, it's not that critical.

-Roaming guarantees global connectivity.
-A global SIM/eSIM will allow you to connect the device to the Internet in any country where it is being used.
-For devices that are continually changing countries such as delivery trucks, roaming is a must to guarantee a seamless connection.
+A roaming SIM (we suggest eSIM) allows you to connect the device to the Internet in any country where it is being used.
+Roaming is essential for the devices that are constantly changing countries (such as delivery trucks), guaranteeing them seamless connectivity.

 Roaming restrictions are imposed by country regulators or networks and only allow a SIM to roam for a limited period in one particular country.
 Once the device reaches that limit, it is automatically kicked out of the network.
-This is a significant concern for IoT devices which are supposed to roam in a country for many years.
+This is a significant concern for IoT devices that are supposed to roam in a country for many years.